engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 # Introduction & Installation

-The common workflow for applying Reinforcement Learning to optimize an objective, is to start by defining Markov Decision Process (MDP) quantities, like the state and action spaces, and reward function.
-Additionally, we need the environment model as a simulation in order to simulate the forward application of our RL agent in model-free algorithms.
-The training process will alternate then between collecting rollouts and training the agent on them.
-This means that the run-time of our program is affected by two components: the neural network parameters updates, and the environment simulation process.
-Openai-Gym, proposed originally in [1], and its successor (Gymnasium [2]) are well-known popular python libraries that provide a structure to build RL simulated environments.
-For training the agent model itself, libraries like Tensorflow or Pytorch are common.
-In this post, we are interested in exploring a promising alternative for both of the simulation and the training phases utilizing JAX package [21], and its neural network extension: FLAX [20].
-The motivation here is to speed up the training process as well as achieve better optimization.
+The typical workflow for applying Reinforcement Learning to optimize an objective involves defining Markov Decision Process (MDP) quantities, such as state and action spaces, actor model (agent), and a reward function [24].
+Furthermore, an environment model is required for simulating the forward application of our RL agent in model-free algorithms.
+The training process alternates between collecting experience data (rollouts) and training the agent on that data.
+Consequently, the runtime of our program is influenced by two key components: neural network parameter updates and environment simulation.
+OpenAI-Gym, initially proposed in [1], and its successor Gymnasium [2] are well-established Python libraries providing a structured approach to building RL simulation environments.
+Popular libraries like TensorFlow and PyTorch are commonly used for training the agent model itself.
+This paper explores JAX [21] and its neural network extension, Flax [20], as a promising alternative for both simulation and training, aiming to accelerate training and improve optimization.

-Based on our tests on Grid-World environment, we found that utilizing JAX for batching the environments can results in huge speed up on our GPU hardware, reaching almost similar levels of performance.
-We also focused on the hyperparameters search problem, which is more urgent problem in Reinforcement Learning than it is for Supervised Learning, due to the nature of the interactive learning.
-We utilize **Optuna** [6] implementation of some advanced hyperparameters search methods, and showed its effect on the results, and tracked all trails and experiments utilizing Mlflow [5], providing detailed overview of all the metrics.
+Our tests on the GridWorld environment indicate that using JAX for environment batching yields significant speedups on GPU hardware, achieving performance levels comparable to existing solutions.
+We also focused on the hyperparameter search problem, which is particularly critical in Reinforcement Learning due to its interactive nature.
+We employed the Optuna [6] implementation of advanced hyperparameter search methods, demonstrating its impact on the results.
+All trials and experiments were tracked using MLflow [5], providing a detailed overview of key metrics.

-Beside that, we started each implementation section with an concise introduction to each package capabilities and main function, which will suffice to start utilizing them effectively for the readers projects.
-Lastly, the main experiments results, are shown and discussed and final take-away were stated.
+Beyond that, each implementation section begins with a concise overview of the package's capabilities and main functions, enabling readers to effectively utilize them in their projects.
+Finally, the main experimental results are presented and discussed, followed by concluding takeaways.

 <!-- In the following we will go over all the different libraries, highlighting their practical advantages or disadvantages and their main key difference from their alternatives.
 Starting with Gymnasium, MLflow, Optuna, and lastly Jax and Flax.
 We also will show the results of utilizing these libraries on our test program (explained below in Figure 4), focusing on performance (ability to converge optimally) and training time, on our hardware **NVIDIA GeForce RTX 5060 Ti**.-->